KoldGary/TypeChecking/ASSIGNMENT.md

 ### An attempt to define a procedure whose declared return type does not match the type of the body of the procedure

 ```
+proc(x:int):bool 5
+Body is 5 (int) but return type is bool.

 ```

 ### An attempt to apply a non-procedure as a procedure

 ```
+.5(3)
+5 is not a procedure, but is used as one.
 ```

 ### An attempt to apply a procedure to the wrong number of actual parameters

 ```
+.proc(x:int):int x(3, 4)
+Procedure takes 1 argument; call supplies 2.

 ```

 ### An attempt to apply a procedure to actual parameters whose types do not match the declared types of the corresponding formal parameters

 ```
+.proc(x:int):int x(true)
+Procedure expects int, but the argument gives a bool.

 ```

 ### An attempt to use a non-boolean as the test in an if statement

 ```
+if 3 then 4 else 5
+The test must be a boolean, but the 3 is in causing it to fail.

 ```

 ### An attempt to have expressions of different types in the then and else parts of an if statement

 ```
+if true then 5 else proc(x:int):int x
+then is int, else is a procedure type → mismatch.

 ```

 ### An attempt to assign a value to a LHS variable in a set expression where the type of the variable does not match the type of the RHS expression

 ```
+let x = 5 in set x = true

 ```